dwyl/learn-elixir/code-reuse-hexpm.md

 In reality it's quite easy to test for randomness, and we can even have a little _fun_ doing it!
+We currently have 1565 quotes in `quotes.json`.
+By running the `Quotes.random()` function there is a 1 / 1565 x 100 = **0.063% chance**
+of any given quote being returned.
+That's great because it means
+people _using_ the quotes
+will be _highly unlikely_
+to see the _same_ quote twice
+in any given invocation.

+But if the person were to keep track of the random quotes they see, the chance of seeing the same quote twice increases with each invocation.
+This is fairly intuitive,
+with a finite set of quotes,
+repetition is _inevitable_.
+What is _less_ obvious
+is how soon the repetition will occur.

+Because of a neat feature
+of compound probability
+commonly referred to as the "_Birthday Paradox_", we can calculate _exactly_ when the "random" quotes will be repeated.

 > We aren't going to dive too deep into probability theory or math,